 Julie was most recently Composer-in-Residence for Elevate Ensemble and was commissioned to write two pieces for their 2017-18 season.
 She was also a winner of the 2016 Areon International Composition Competition.
 Other recent commissions were from Hot Air Music Festival, San Francisco Guitar Quartet, Siroko Duo, Carla Fabris, Jill Morgan Brenner, Andronica Trio, and Ignition Duo with the Guerrilla Composers Guild.
 Her music has been performed throughout the Bay Area and US, and has been selected for performances on festivals such as West Fork New Music Festival in West Virginia, and the Verdant Vibes Concert Series in Rhode Island.

 As co-founder of Helia Music Collective, she believes strongly in supporting women in music especially through collaborations with Bay Area ensembles and composers.
-Helia most recently had their second successful collaboration with Liaison Ensemble in October, and is currently in preparations for another collaboration (TBA) to take place in Fall 2019.
+Helia most recently had their second collaboration with Liaison Ensemble, and is currently in preparations for another collaboration with Curium Trio to take place in Fall 2019.

 She received her Bachelor of Arts in Music with highest honors from the University of California, Berkeley, in 2005 and has studied with composers Belinda Reynolds, Dan Becker, David Garner, Cindy Cox, and Henry Threadgill.
 She has also studied piano with Michael Seth Orland, Deno Gianopoulos, and Robert Schwartz.
 Upon graduation from UC Berkeley, she studied piano with Adam Wibrowski at the Conservatoire Hector Berlioz in Paris.
 She received her Master of Music in composition from the San Francisco Conservatory of Music.